isommie-web3-projects/nika-crowdfunding-dapp/README.md

 npm run dev
 ```

-### Open http://localhost:3000 to view it in the browser.
+### Open http://localhost:3000 or any other port available to view it in the browser.